-In other 18-wheeler accident cases actions such as falsifying logbooks to drive more miles or truck companies putting to work unqualified and inexperienced drivers, allowing an out of service vehicle to be used on our roadways can lead to the potential for punishment or exemplary damages also called punitive damages in a truck accident lawsuit.
+In other 18-wheeler accident cases, actions such as falsifying logbooks to drive more miles or truck companies putting to work unqualified and inexperienced drivers, allowing an out-of-service vehicle to be used on our roadways can lead to the potential for punishment or exemplary damages, also called punitive damages in a truck accident lawsuit.

 Difference between Civil and Criminal Cases

-The civil case and a criminal case are separate.
+A civil case and a criminal case are separate.
 A District Attorney in Texas will determine whether charges are appropriate for the driver’s conduct.
 If the driver is found guilty, they may be fined or sentenced to jail. unfortunately, sending the truck driver to prison does not help the family who has lost a loved one or someone who has been severely injured in the accident.

 With a personal injury, you may elect to pursue a civil case for personal injury or wrongful death damages through an attorney experienced in truck accident litigation.